 In India, there are many regional players especially on Facebook, who’re using F-commerce applications to sell products directly on Facebook.
 Moreover, with the increase in competition, flexibility in running contest campaign, increase in activity and user base, improvements in social advertising, and higher conversion rates, e-commerce in India will increase their social media marketing budget in 2014.

 Why e-commerce India will be engaging more in 2014?

-In 2013, no e-commerce business in India was behind to use contests, content, apps and other tools to engage audience on social media platforms.
-In 2014, this trend continues but with more focus on engagement than return on investment, and enhanced used of video, content and inbound marketing tactics, image, and contests.
+In 2013, no e-commerce business in India was behind to use contests, content, apps and other tools to engage the audience on social media platforms.
+In 2014, this trend continues but with more focus on engagement than the return on investment and enhanced use of video, content and inbound marketing tactics, image, and contests.